Meg Welchman (1972-2022)

-Meg Welchman is a Psychologist with a background in relationship counselling and positive psychology living in Brisbane.
+Meg Welchman was a Psychologist with a background in relationship counselling and positive psychology living in Brisbane.
 At 37, Meg was diagnosed with a very aggressive form of breast cancer just months after the birth of her second child.
-Having survived further devastating reoccurrences of cancer since then, Meg continues ongoing cancer treatment.
+Having survived further devastating reoccurrences of cancer since then, Meg continued ongoing cancer treatment.

 “The book is divided into twenty themes.
 Under each theme is a meditation, mandala, musing and an inspirational quote that sets the scene or reinforces the intention of the theme.
 Mandalas having been used in meditation for centuries as a way to focus inward.

-There are also blank pages - places to reflect on your own observations - of the outer world and your own inner world.”
+Colouring in slows down our breathing and helps relax the heart rate, reducing our immediate stress reactions.
+There are also blank pages - places to reflect on your own observations - of the outer world and your own inner world.

-Grace Cuell is a Fine Arts Student living in Brisbane.
+Grace Cuell is an artist and musician living in Brisbane.
 She started drawing mandalas as a way of finding mindfulness after moving away from her close-knit community of Narrabri, NSW.

 “I have always been drawn to patterns, whether they be in nature or in man-crafted things…visual repetition has always caught my eye.
 Noticing the finer details in real life brings about a different sense of beauty to life."